 Often, tourists skip Cádiz and head straight to Seville; however, I think this ancient port city is the perfect blend of historical and coastal and shouldn’t be missed!
 The main attractions in Cádiz include Torre Tavira, Mercado Central, Parque Genovés, the Catedral de Cádiz, and the Museum of Cádiz.

 If you’re driving through during the summertime, you’ll want to head to Playa de la Victoria or Playa la Caleta for some beach time!
 As a snack after your day in the sun, stop by Heladería Pazza Mina for the best ice cream in Cádiz.

-Famous for its flamenco dancing, tapas, and the Feria de Abril, most travelers will agree that Seville is the principal city you can’t miss while driving through Andalusia.
+Famous for its flamenco dancing, tapas, and the Feria de Abril, most travelers will agree that Seville is the principal city that has to make it onto your Andalusia itinerary.
 During your stay in Seville, make sure to leave enough time to see the Alcázar of Seville, the Seville Cathedral, the Plaza de España, and Casa de Pilatos.
 I would plan to spend an absolute minimum of two to three days in the city to cover most of these sites.